-- 3. Position of third parties :As regards third parties, they can enforce the rights arising out of the contract entered into by the agent on the behalf of the principal only against the principal provided the agent: - Acted within the scope of his authority - ii.
+- 3. Position of third parties :As regards third parties, they can enforce the rights arising out of the contract entered into by the agent on the behalf of the principal only against the principal provided the agent: - i.
+Acted within the scope of his authority - ii.
 Did not incur any personal liability - iii.
 Disclosed the facts of agency to the third parties.

 Sub-Agent: "A sub-agent is a person employed by, and acting under the control of the original agent in the business of the agency" (Sec.
-191)

-Section 190: General Rule: "An agent cannot lawfully employ another to perform acts which he has expressly or impliedly undertaken to perform personally unless by the ordinary custom of trade a sub agent may, or from the nature of the agency, a sub-agent must, be employed."
+191) Section 190: General Rule: "An agent cannot lawfully employ another to perform acts which he has expressly or impliedly undertaken to perform personally unless by the ordinary custom of trade a sub agent may, or from the nature of the agency a sub-agent must be employed."

-Exceptions: There are exceptions to the general rule as laid down in Sec.
+Rights and Liabilities of the agent, the Principal and third parties Exceptions: There are exceptions to the general rule as laid down in Sec.
 190:

 - i.
 The custom of the trade may permit the appointment of a sub-agent. - ii.
 The nature of the agency may be such that a sub agent may be necessary. - iii.
 Where the principal is aware of the intention of the agent to delegate his authority but does not object to it. - iv.
 Where the unforeseen emergencies arise rendering the appointment of the sub-agent necessary. - v.
 Where the act to be done is purely ministerial not involving the confidence or discretion. - vi.
-Where the power of the agent to delegate can be inferred from the conduct of both the principal and the agent. - vii.
-Where the principal permits appointment of a sub-agent.
+Where the power of the agent to delegate can be inferred from the

-Relationship between the Principal and Sub-Agent
+Relationship between the Principal and Sub-Agent The legal relation between the principal and the Sub-agent depends upon